Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 "your/module/internal/reports"

-Step 5: Add Scheduler Field
+Step 5: Add Schedule Registry Field

-Store the injected runner on the scheduler.
+Store the injected runner on the app schedule registry.

-Update internal/schedules/scheduler.go so it includes:
+Update app/schedules.go so it includes:

 go